-My husband and I are educated and employed, which means a lot of people didn't realize we could have been struggling.
+My husband and I were educated and employed, which meant a lot of people didn’t realize we could have been struggling.
 As he was finishing college and we had our first child, we were right on the cusp of poverty.
-When you're living paycheck to paycheck, it's so hard to get out of that situation.
-With the compassion of our community and various kinds of help from Jewish Family & Children's Service, we were able to move forward.
+When you’re living paycheck to paycheck, it’s so hard to get out of that situation.
+With the compassion of our community and various kinds of help from Jewish Family & Children’s Service, we were able to move forward.
 We received cash assistance that was so crucial.
-And the support from our friends, Chabad and Family Table, meant we could keep our strong faith and kosher lifestyle intact, which was so important to us.
+The support from Family Table, our friends, and Chabad meant we could keep our strong faith and kosher lifestyle intact, which was so important to us.

-Your Jewish community is here to support you.
-If you live in Greater Boston and are experiencing a financial crisis, we have experienced and caring professionals who can help.
+If you’re a member of the Jewish community living in Greater Boston and are experiencing a financial crisis, we have experienced and caring professionals who can help.
 We'll stay by your side, supporting your journey to stability.

 To get started, simply call the CJP Warmline at 1-800-CJP-9500 or tell us a little bit about yourself in the form on this page.

 Together, we can address immediate needs, like getting dinner on the table and keeping the heat on this winter, as well as provide services that lead to greater stability, such as mentorship and job search support.